"Asem ato me": Heartbroken wife of Tema crash pilot speaks, clip stirs sadness

 Funeral of Tema plane crash victims announced

-Earlier, YEN.com.gh reported that the family of Frank and Elijah Donkor has announced funeral arrangements for the two.
+Earlier, YEN.com.gh reported that the family of Captain Frank Donkor and his brother, Elijah Donkor, had announced funeral arrangements for the late siblings.

-According to Elder Aryeh, Spiritual Commandant at Hebron Prayer Camp, the final funeral rites of the deceased will be held at the forecourt of the State House in Accra on March 28, 2026.
+According to Elder Aryeh from the Hebron Prayer Camp, the final funeral rites of the deceased would be held at the State House in Accra on March 28, 2026.

 JOIN IN: Suspicious Content In Your Feed?
 Bust It With Our Free and Brief Fact-Checking Course.
 Get a Certificate!